uselumen/lumen-flutter/README.md

 #### Track an event

-After identifying a user, you can now capture their actions like "Product Clicked" or "Product Viewed".
+After identifying users, you can now capture their actions like "Product Clicked" or "Product Viewed" and other custom properties.

 ```dart
 final customTrackProperties = {"value": "1233"};